QuickBooks: Add-on programs

 Through the Solutions Marketplace, Intuit encouraged third-party software developers to create programs that fill niche areas for specific industries and integrate with QuickBooks.
 Intuit partnered with Lighter Capital to create a $15 million fund for developers designing apps for Intuit Quickbooks.
 The Intuit Developer Network provides marketing and technical resources, including software development kits (SDKs).

 Intuit's Lacerte and ProConnect Tax Online tax preparation software for professional accountants who prepare tax returns for a living integrates with QuickBooks in this way.
 Microsoft Office also integrates with QuickBooks.

-Criticism

-As of November 2014, users of QuickBooks for OSX had reported compatibility issues with Apple's new operating system, OS X Yosemite.